What cultural faux pas should I try to avoid making in Santiago de los Caballeros?

 We asked people in Santiago de los Caballeros if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!...

 "When visiting Santiago de los Caballeros in the Dominican Republic, it's important to respect the local customs and traditions to avoid any cultural faux pas.
 One should avoid discussing politics, as it can be a sensitive topic.
 Dominicans are very proud of their country and its history, so any negative comments or criticisms about their government or leaders may not be well received.
 It's also considered rude to interrupt someone while they're speaking.
 Dominicans value respect and politeness, so it's important to wait your turn in conversations.
 Avoid wearing revealing clothing, especially in religious or formal settings.
 While the Dominican Republic is known for its tropical climate, it's important to dress modestly to respect the local culture.
 Punctuality is not strictly observed in the Dominican Republic.
 However, it's still considered impolite to be excessively late for appointments or meetings.
 Dominicans are generally warm and friendly people, so don't be surprised if they greet you with a hug or a kiss on the cheek.
 However, it's important to respect personal boundaries and not to initiate physical contact unless the other person does so first.
 Avoid making negative comments about the local food or drink.
 Dominicans are proud of their cuisine and may take offense to any criticisms.
 Lastly, it's important to remember that the Dominican Republic is a predominantly Spanish-speaking country.
-While many Dominicans speak English, making an effort to learn a few basic Spanish phrases will be appreciated," explained one expat living in Santiago de los Caballeros, the Dominican Republic.
+While many Dominicans speak English, making an effort to learn a few basic Spanish phrases will be appreciated," remarked another expat who made the move to Santiago de los Caballeros, the Dominican Republic.

 Other Questions: